Codenym/Infrastructure/Datanym/inputs/datasette_deployment/README.md

 ## Updating the deploy

 1. Update the deployment directory by following the steps in the Build Module section
 2. Run `Terraform apply`.
-Terraform hashes the directory when zipping so will detect if new deploy is needed
+Terraform hashes the directory when zipping and will detect if new deploy is needed based on state